Swiss Family Allowance 2026: Rates, Eligibility & Apply

 Quick Application Checklist

-- Obtain birth or adoption certificate
+- Obtain the birth or adoption certificate

 - Notify your employer (HR) with a copy of the certificate